 Beginning in 2018, the Tuition and Fees deduction has been eliminated.
 Before tax year 2018, you may be able to deduct qualified tuition and related expenses that you pay for yourself, your spouse, or a dependent.
 You do not have to itemize to take this deduction because it is treated as an adjustment to income.
 You can claim qualified tuition and fees as either:

 - an American Opportunity or Lifetime Learning credit

 You cannot claim a deduction or credit based on expenses paid with tax-free scholarship, fellowship, grant, or education savings account funds such as a Coverdell education savings account, tax-free savings bond interest or employer-provided education assistance.
 The same rule applies to expenses you pay with a tax-exempt distribution from a qualified tuition plan, except that you can deduct qualified expenses you pay only with that part of the distribution that is a return of your contribution to the plan.
 Also, you cannot deduct qualified education expenses you deduct anywhere else on your return, such as a business expense.

-You may be able to deduct up to 3% of your qualified production activities income from the following activities:
+You may be able to deduct a percentage of your qualified production activities income from the following activities: